Paediatric dermatology program

 Dermatology staff are involved in teaching at all levels (medical students, residents in Paediatrics and Dermatology and Paediatric Dermatology fellows).
 They also coordinate and participate in continuing medical education events (CME).

-Our main areas of focus are Clinical, Education and Research.
-SickKids Dermatology provides tertiary and quaternary care for a large population of children with common and rare skin disorders for the province of Ontario and has a mandate to increase capacity by training the next generation of paediatric dermatologists.
+SickKids Dermatology provides tertiary and quarternary care for a large population of children with common and rare skin disorders in the province of Ontario.
+We see children with:

 - Skin lesions not yet diagnosed

 - Pigmentation disorders

 - Hair / nail abnormalities